ArisPan/multithreaded-server/README.md

 ```
 ./client
 ```
-To terminate the server, on server's terminal send a SIGSTP signal with `Ctrl + Z`.
+To terminate the server, on server's terminal, send a SIGSTP signal with `Ctrl + Z`.\
 The statistical analysis of service time is then calculated and presented to screen.